f5devcentral/f5-distributed-cloud-labs-101/testdrive/waf/docs/lab2/httpLB.rst

 Creating HTTP Load Balancer on Volterra Regional Edge
 =====================================================

-In this exercise we will be creating a "Global VIP" that will existing on the Volterra Global Network.
+In this exercise we will be creating a "Global VIP" that will exist on the Volterra Global Network.

 It will protect a public resource that exists in the lab's AWS Lab Environment.